 → Access to Arts & Culture: art, museums & music, funding, government support...

-From amplifying the voice of the youth to civic movements that bridge the digital divide, from changing the narrative to staying true to the core: join us for two days of critical discussion, immersive experiences and an epic festival all around access and digital society, right here in the D.
+From amplifying the voice of the youth to civic movements that bridge the digital divide, from changing the narrative to staying true to the core: Join us for two days of critical discussion, immersive experiences and an epic festival all around access and digital society.